Wriothesley Russell, 3rd Duke of Bedford

 He died in 1732, aged 24 at Corunna, Spain, without issue.
-He was buried on 14 December 1732 in the 'Bedford Chapel' at St. Michael’s Church, Chenies, Buckinghamshire, and his titles passed to his brother, John Russell, 4th Duke of Bedford.
+He was buried on 14 December 1732 in the 'Bedford Chapel' at St. Michael's Church, Chenies, Buckinghamshire, and his titles passed to his brother, John Russell, 4th Duke of Bedford.

+It has been suggested that his marriage had been "purely for show."
+His widow re-married, had offspring, and ultimately became an ancestor of Diana, Princess of Wales, and thus William, Prince of Wales.
+In any case, it was clearly more of a marriage about politics, than sex or love.